DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Methods

 Further calculation confirms that $\occ(q)$ provides an expected $1/q^2$ unlearning speedup toward naïvely retraining.
-When unlearning an arbitrary sample with $\occ(q)$, w.l.o.g (tree order does not matter), assume it occurs in the first $k = \lceil qT \rceil$ trees $\tree_1, \ldots, \tree_k$.
+When unlearning an arbitrary sample with $\occ(q)$, without loss of generality (tree order does not matter as they are independent), assume it occurs in the first $k = \lceil qT \rceil$ trees $\tree_1, \ldots, \tree_k$.
 Calculation begins with finding the sum of all affected tree's training set sizes:

 As for each sample $\samp{i} \in S$, $\occ(q)$ assures that $\Pr[\samp{i} \in S^{(t)}] = k / T = q$, giving,